 Perfectionism also limits creativity and innovation, because it requires taking risk.
 But perfectionism makes people reluctant to take risks:

 If you’re trying to be perfect, every task or encounter feels high stakes.
-You’re always on the look out for something to go wrong since even the smallest glitch has the power to undermine your perfect image.
+You’re always on the lookout for something to go wrong since even the smallest glitch has the power to undermine your perfect image.
 Risk taking requires being open to failure.
 While risk must be thoughtfully assessed, the outcome is never assured or entirely within your control.
-The desire to be perfect, by contrast, but keeps you focused on what you can control.
+The desire to be perfect, by contrast, keeps you focused on what you can control.
 This narrows your horizons and demonstrates insecurity instead of the confidence in the future that being an effective leader requires.

 If you have perfectionist tendencies, you can best serve your long term interests by learning to delegate, prioritise, and get comfortable taking measured risks.
 This will create a less stressful environment – for you and for others – and demonstrate your readiness to move forward.
 The good news is that you will be the primary beneficiary if you lay your burden down.
 But only if you can accept not being perfect.